duedil-ltd/portainer/README.md

 - Protocol Buffers (`brew install protobuf`)
 - Automake

+#### Mesos Slave Dependencies

+- If you're using any current stable version of mesos, with standard isolation, you'll need to ensure `lxc-docker` is installed (but not required to be running) on each mesos slave.
+- If you happen to be running a mesos cluster with [Deimos](https://github.com/mesosphere/deimos), this tool should work right out of the box, automatically launching within a pre-built docker image (with docker installed). *Yo dawg.*

 ### Compiling with `make`

-Building ddocker is easy, it uses the [pants](pantsbuild.github.io) build system from Twitter, and compiles into encapsulated [Python Executables](pex.readthedocs.org).
+Building ddocker is easy, it uses the [pants](http://pantsbuild.github.io) build system from Twitter, and compiles into encapsulated [Python Executables](http://pex.readthedocs.org).

 ```shell
 $ make dist